Azara’s agouti sitting down

 They are one of the only animals capable of opening a Brazil nut, by using their impressively strong teeth and powerful bite to crack through the shell.
 Agouti will bury seeds to eat later, any of the seeds they forget to go back for will sprout a year later to become a Brazil nut tree.

 Agoutis are monogamous, meaning that the male and female will pair for life.
 They will build a nest together.
-After a gestation of approx. 3 months, Agouti typically give birth to litters of 2-4 well developed pups.
+After a gestation of approx. 3 months, agouti typically give birth to litters of 2-4 well developed pups.
 Pups are born with fur covering their bodies and eyes open, which would not be typical of all other rodents.